advisors-excel-llc/AEConnect/Resources/docs/config/README.md

 to worry about it.
 Any objects declared in the `objects` configuration that aren't supported by the Streaming API will be polled for changes intermittently... given that they are supported by the Rest API.

-**NEW!**
+Since Change Data Capture is finally fully GA but you must request the feature be enabled by Salesforce.

-Since Change Data Capture isn't fully GA at this time, you now have the option to force objects to poll.
+While you wait for this feature to be enabled, you have the option to force objects to poll.
 It's as easy as a simple configuration setting.
-When CDC becomes GA and is available in your Org (most likely Spring '19), then just remove the settings in your config and that's it!
+When CDC becomes available in your Org, just remove the settings in your config and that's it!

 ```yaml
 ae_connect: